 Commitment V: establishing governments’ leadership for shaping food systems.

-Commitment VI: encouraging contributions from all actors in society;
+Commitment VI: encouraging contributions from all actors in society and, more importantly, the active participation of the public;

 Commitment VII: implementing a framework through which our progress with achieving the targets and implementing these commitments can be monitored, and through which we will be held accountable.